 As others have pointed out, sending the money to a foreign bank account or even putting into an American account not in your name shouldn’t even be a consideration in your mind because you can create bigger problems.

-Something you may consider doing is ourservice.
+Something you may consider doing is our immigration attorney more directly we can help with that as well 🙂service.
 This particular service allows people to pay a low flat-rate (usually around $25) to ask one of our experienced attorneys a custom question.
 Within 48 hours, you’ll receive an answer that addresses your particular situation.
-If you’re looking to work with an immigration attorney more directly we can help with that as well 🙂
+If you’re looking to work with an

 Hope you– g’luck!